-Mission: The mission of the Solid & Hazardous Waste Management Department is to deliver best value, high quality, sustainable solid waste management services that meet our customers' expectations.
+Mission: The mission of the Solid & Hazardous Waste Management Division is to deliver best value, high quality, sustainable solid waste management services that meet our customers' expectations.
 It is our number one priority to continue to conserve landfill airspace through the implementation of the Integrated Solid Waste Management Strategy approved by the Board of County Commissioners on December 5, 2006.
 The Strategy is also aligned with the Solid Waste Sub-Element of Collier County's Growth Management Plan.

 Stay in Compliance

 Business Determinants: The Solid Waste & Hazardous Management Division operates under the following business determinants.

 Provide Collier County with an efficient and economical balance of public and private services that meet state requirements for solid waste collection and disposal in a manner to assure the public health and safety, and to protect the air, water, and land resources.

 Operate in support of the Board-approved Integrated Solid & Hazardous Waste Management Strategy's four components.

 - Optimizing Existing Assets and Resources